oroz28/TAI_DeFoG_Submission/README.md

 - `configs/experiment/qm9_conditional.yaml`
 - `configs/experiment/qm9_with_h_conditional.yaml`

-All modifications were necessary to support the extended experimentation performed in this project, including new distortion modes, conditional generation for QM9, fixed-node sampling, hyperparameter prediction with MLP, and various evaluation pipelines.
+All modifications were necessary to support the experimentation for this project.

----